tanishakhabe/15-112-Tetris-Project/README.md

 - Press **`p`** to pause or resume the game
 - Clear rows to earn **Karma Points** (score)
 - The game ends when pieces stack to the top

+Make sure you have Python and CMU Graphics installed.